venky14/Machine-Learning-with-Iris-Dataset/README.md

 Predicted Attribute: Species of Iris plant.

 ## Purpose
-The purpose of this project was to gain introductory exposure to programmatic Machine Learning Classification concepts along with data visualization.
+The purpose of this project was to gain introductory exposure to Machine Learning Classification concepts along with data visualization.
 The project makes heavy use of Scikit-Learn, Pandas and Data Visualization Libraries.